The Vancouver Canucks have never won the Stanley Cup, but they have come close.

 Henrik and Daniel Sedin

-After spending a season as “special advisors to the general manager,” Henrik and Daniel Sedin have moved into Player Development.
-They’ll now be tasked with working with young players in Vancouver and Abbotsford on and off the ice.
+After spending one season as “special advisors to the general manager,” Henrik and Daniel Sedin have moved into Player Development.
+They’re now be tasked with working with young players in Vancouver and Abbotsford on and off the ice.

 Chris Higgins rejoined the Canucks in 2019, and has been working in Player Development ever since.
 His current title is “Assistant Director, Player Development.”

-Mikael Samuelsson was hired by the Canucks on May 30, also in Player Development.
-The 45-year-old Swede will work with Canucks prospects in Europe.
+Mikael Samuelsson was hired by the Canucks on May 30, 2022, also in Player Development.
+The 46-year-old Swede works with Canucks prospects in Europe.

 Coaching and management around the NHL